- City Hall

 Payment of the motor vehicle excise is due 30 days from the date the excise bill is issued (not mailed).
 A person who does not receive a bill is still liable for the excise plus any demand and interest charges accrued.

-Online: Past due bills that are not marked at the registry and be paid online only after receiveing notice from Kelly & Ryan.
-If the bill has been marked at the registry, it MUST be paid in person with cash or a money order, or online at townpay.com.
+Online: Past due bills that are not marked at the registry can be paid online only after receiving notice from Kelly & Ryan.
+If the bill has been marked at the registry, it may be paid in person with cash or a money order, or online at townpay.com.

 In Person: We accept payment for excise tax warrants at City Hall OR or you may pay at Kelley and Ryan’s offices located in Leominster (RMV), Lowell, Beverly, Lawrence, Brockton, Taunton, Hopedale, Springfield or Worcester.
 Please call the Deputy’s office at (508) 473-9660 for directions to their payment offices.

 or By Mail

 What Happens If Payment is Late and Not Paid